 There are quite a few villa accommodation options in Koh Samui and Phuket, with fewer in Koh Phangan and very few in Koh Tao.
 Bangkok has plenty of beautiful apartments available as well and of course, Chiang Mai (a place we’ve only visited, but never lived in) is currently the Digital Nomad mecca.

 We know from our friends’ experiences that it’s quite easy to find a nice 1-bedroom place in Chiang Mai for $200 / month or less including all bills.
-That’s pretty amazing.
+That’s pretty amazing and is why Chiang Mai is on the list of the cheapest places to live.
 The internet in Chiang Mai is blazing fast and there are probably more bloggers and web entrepreneurs here than anywhere else.

 Our favourite island to visit in Thailand was probably Koh Phangan.
 We rented a little beach bungalow here for a month and it cost us around $600.
 But for actually living, I think that the best options are Koh Samui (if you want island life) or Chiang Mai and Bangkok (if you want city life).